 As with other social media platforms such as Facebook, Twitter can be a powerful marketing tool for businesses.
 But how exactly does one go about marketing on Twitter?
 And what does it really mean to engage in Twitter marketing?

 Twitter marketing is the use of Twitter to raise awareness of your business or website—and to drive potential customers in your direction, whether online or to a physical brick-and-mortar store.
-With more than 200 million registered accounts, it is second in size only to Facebook.
+With more than 271 million active registered accounts, it is second in size only to Facebook.

 The Advantages of Twitter Marketing